GammaTauAI/santacoder-finetuning/README.md

 Furthermore, we remove all the type annotations from the suffix of the FIM in order to simulate the same scenario in training as we have in inference ([Santacoder Inference Server](https://github.com/GammaTauAI/sanatacoder-server)), as we are filling type-holes left to right.
-This approach is named Fill-In-The-Type (FIT) and will be described in a paper soon.
+This approach is named Fill-In-The-Type (FIT) and will be described in [our paper](https://arxiv.org/abs/2305.17145).

 We are currently fine-tuning a model, which can be found [here](https://huggingface.co/gammatau/santacoder-ts-fim).